Julian Street Jr. residence: Background

 During the 1930s, Wallace K. Harrison had a personal relationship with Street.
 As a new partner in the architectural firm Corbett, Harrison & MacMurray, Harrison was invited to join other architects to design Rockefeller Center.
 Harrison was good friends with Street, who worked at National Broadcasting Company (NBC) and whom Harrison knew through his own wife, Ellen.
 During the planning of Rockefeller Center, the Metropolitan Opera dropped out as the main tenant; Harrison then needed a new tenant, so he had lunch with his friend, where Harrison told Street that he thought it would be best "if it were NBC at Rockefeller Center broadcasting to the world".
 By this time, both NBC and RKO Pictures were under the control of the Radio Corporation of America (RCA).
 After negotiations, RCA became the largest tenant for the central skyscraper of Rockefeller Center and RKO occupied the second building.

 Street and his wife Narcissa Vanderlip were from wealthy families.
 She was the daughter of Frank and Narcissa Cox Vanderlip, who lived at Beechwood in Briarcliff Manor; Vanderlip was the president of the National City Bank from 1909 to 1919.
 Narcissa Vanderlip attended the Scarborough School, graduated from Vassar College in 1925, and was a member of the Junior League; while her husband, Julian Street Jr., graduated from Princeton University in 1925 where he was the editorial chairman for The Daily Princetonian—by 1925, he was on the staff of The New York Herald Tribune.
 Julian Street Jr. was the son of notable author Julian Street, who wrote such works as Abroad at Home (1914), Mysterious Japan (1921), Rita Coventry (1922), and Where Paris Dines (1929).
 Street Jr. was working as a scriptwriter for NBC, where he adapted Booth Tarkington's Penrod for broadcasting, the first popular book to be formatted for broadcast purposes.
 Both Narcissa and Julian Street Jr. were the children of wealthy Gilded Age American families, and it was not surprising that they later married.
 Their parents were connected, as Frank Vanderlip, Narcissa's father, knew Julian Street Jr.'s father since the Bank Panic of 1907, when Frank helped Street keep his money safe with National City Bank.
 The Streets were married in April 1927 in a lavish ceremony at the New Church, a Georgian building on 35th Street in New York City; at their reception, held at the Colony Club, more than 1,500 guests attended, including Goulds, Vanderbilts and Roosevelts.
 After their marriage, Edward Walker Harden, a Briarcliff Manor estate owner and longtime friend of Frank Vanderlip, gave land on the east side of Sleepy Hollow Road in Briarcliff Manor to the Streets.
 The Streets, however, preferred the land that was already owned by the Vanderlips on Long Hill Road West, which was more private and secluded, so they sold the land given by Harden.
-According to a map from October 6, 1937, Street's mother-in-law owned the land on which the Streets' new house, designed by Wallace K. Harrison, was built.
+According to a map from October 6, 1937, Street's mother-in-law possessed the land on which the Streets' new house, designed by Wallace K. Harrison, was constructed.